-Students are required to bring a laboratory coat and safety goggles to each wet lab (these are labs that occur in LSB 215, 217 and 219).
+• You are required to bring a laboratory coat and safety goggles to each wet lab (these are labs that occur in LSB 215 or 217).
 Students lacking these items will not be permitted to remain in the lab and no makeup lab will be granted.

-Course Moodle Sites (http://moodle.yorku.ca):
+Course Moodle Site (http://moodle.yorku.ca) :